When They Used What I Told Them Against Me

 But I’m writing.
 I started a blog.
 I’m processing what happened and turning it into something that might help someone else recognize the pattern sooner than I did.

-That’s rebuilding.
-Not restoration – building something new from where you are now.
+This is rebuilding.
+Not restoration.
+Building something new from where you are now.

-Your past choices, the vulnerable moment that got weaponized, the mistakes you made that put you in that position – none of that means you deserve what’s happening or that you can’t create a different future.
+Your past choices, the vulnerable moment they weaponized, the mistakes you made: none of that means you deserve what’s happening.
+You get to build something different.